xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 ### Upload test case results manually

-1. Add an integrated test case to an integrated test suite.
+1. Add an uploaded test case to an uploaded test suite.
-2. Execute the integrated Katalon test suite.
+2. Execute the uploaded Katalon test suite.
 2. Open the generated test execution report.
 3. In the **Test Cases Table** section, right-click the test case you wish to upload the test result.
 Select **qTest > Upload**.